M-o-a-T/moat-kv/docs/source/command_line.rst

    This option is only used for testing.

-You can also use :program:`moat.kv client data set` to update this value later.
+You can also use :program:`moat kv data set` to update this value later.

 .. option:: name